arangodb/spring-data-demo/README.md

 # Query methods

-When it comes to more complex use cases where a derived method would become way too long and unreadable queries - using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/3.2/AQL/) - can be supplied with the `@Query` annotation on methods in our repositories.
+When it comes to more complex use cases where a derived method would get way too long and become unreadable, queries using [ArangoDB Query Language (AQL)](https://docs.arangodb.com/3.2/AQL/) can be supplied with the `@Query` annotation on methods in our repositories.

 AQL supports the usage of [bind parameters](https://docs.arangodb.com/current/AQL/Fundamentals/BindParameters.html), thus allowing to separate the query text from literal values used in the query.
 There are three ways of passing bind parameters to the query in the `@Query` annotation.

 ## Number matching

-Using number matching, arguments will be substituted into the query in the order they are passed to the query method.
+When using number matching, arguments will be substituted into the query in the order they are passed to the query method.

 Lets have a look at this in a very simple query.
-We want to query all characters which are older than a given value and sort them in descending order.
-Like every time before we add a new method to `CharacterRepository`.
+We want to query all characters who are older than a given value and sort them in descending order.
+Like every time before, we add a new method to `CharacterRepository`.
 This time the method name does not matter, the functionality comes with the query in the `@Query` annotation.
 The method parameter `int value` will be passed as the bind parameter `@0` in the query.
 A second parameter would be passed as `@1` and so on.

 ``` java
 @Query("FOR c IN characters FILTER c.age > @0 SORT c.age DESC RETURN c")